As a Texas Teacher will I get Social Security?

 Government Pension Offset

 For example, if you get a monthly TRS pension of $600, two-thirds of that, or $400, must be deducted from your Social Security benefits.
 For example, if you’re eligible for a $500 spouses, widows, or widowers benefit from Social Security, you’ll get $100 a month from Social Security ($500 – $400 = $100).
-If two-thirds of your government pension is more than your Social Security benefit, your benefit could be reduced to zero.3
+If two-thirds of your government pension is more than your Social Security benefit, your benefit could be zero.3

 Worst Case Scenario